gorandakov/Intaum/README.md

 as of msi algorithm choice the core would not run at 50% with 25 tiles but at 45%. note that this is metric for running with significant cache miss rate. as for 2nm I can't promise it is possible to beat or match this 3nm cpu
-note: with 5 gold layer matter rather than 4 the frequency can be 22GHz on 3nm depletion mode 7 phase dynamic logic.
+note: with 5 gold layer matter rather than 4 the frequency can be 22GHz on 3nm depletion mode 7 phase dynamic logic. note 2: with 6 gold layer matter rather than 5 or 4, in addition to 22GHz operation, one conditional branch disambiguiation should be possible such as executing a loop in parallel with a return based on condition and cancelling computing one of the branches earlier than the other completes.